ChrisM-X/Payloads_Cheat-Sheets/Web Security Payloads/Portswigger - Web Security Academy/SQL Injection/README.md

 * Here we are using a method called extractvalue(), that takes in a XML type instance and XPath expression(this argument doesn't matter much it just needs to be there to execute correctly).

-* An XXE payload using a parameter entity called remote is used, that will reach out to our Burp Collaborator.
+* An XXE payload using a parameter entity called remote is used, that will reach out to our attacker server.

     * Oracle DB: